vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 SPANN searches for the k closest centroid vectors of the query vector in the in-memory data ANNS structure.
 Then, it reads the `k` associated posting lists for the retrieved nearest centroids and computes the distance between the query vector and the vector data read from the posting list.
-Finally, the it merges the result of the two different searches to return one list of ranked vector ids.
+Finally, it merges the result of the two different searches to return one list of ranked vector ids.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/spann-posting-lists.excalidraw.png">
 <em>**Figure 1** illustrates SPANN.</em>

 Figure 1 gives a conceptual overview of *SPANN* for a small vector dataset of 10 vectors.
-There are two centroid vectors, vectors 4 and 9, both reference a posting list consisting of the vectors that are close to the cluster the centroid represents.
+There are two centroid vectors, vectors 4 and 9, both referencing a posting list consisting of the vectors that are close to the cluster the centroid represents.
 A vector might be close to multiple cluster centroids, for example, vector 5 and vector 8 in the figure above.
-These are examples of boundary vectors that lays in between multiple centroids.
+These are examples of boundary vectors that lay in between multiple centroids.

 The offline clustering part of *SPANN* tries to balance the clusters so that the posting lists are equal in size to reduce the time it takes to read the posting list from disk.